torvalds/linux/Documentation/networking/af_xdp.rst

 descriptors.
 If it is true (1) the packet continues with the next descriptor and if it is false (0) it means this is the last descriptor of the packet.
 Why the reverse logic of end-of-packet (eop) flag found in many NICs?
-Just to preserve compatibility with non-multi-buffer applications that have this bit set to false for all packets on Rx, and the apps set the options field to zero for Tx, as anything else will be treated as an invalid descriptor.
+Just to preserve compatibility with analn-multi-buffer applications that have this bit set to false for all packets on Rx, and the apps set the options field to zero for Tx, as anything else will be treated as an invalid descriptor.